pyrddlgym-project/pyRDDLGym/docs/jax.rst

 Therefore, it is possible to incorporate new planning algorithms simply by extending the ``JaxBackpropPlanner`` class.

-pyRDDLGym-jax currently provides one such extension based on `backtracking line-search <https://en.wikipedia.org/wiki/Backtracking_line_search>`_, which adaptively selects a learning rate at each iteration whose gradient update provides the greatest improvement in the return.
+JaxPlan currently provides one such extension based on `backtracking line-search <https://en.wikipedia.org/wiki/Backtracking_line_search>`_, which adaptively selects a learning rate at each iteration whose gradient update provides the greatest improvement in the return.